Stand For Children Day

 On June 1st, 1996, the Children’s Defense Fund organized the largest demonstration for children in US history.
 It took place on the steps of the Lincoln Memorial, where over 300,000 people were in attendance.
 Out of this event came an annual Stand For Children Day, as well as a non-profit group called Stand For Children.
 By the second year, over seven hundred events were held in all fifty states.
 Throughout the years children have been helped on this day in ways such as these: they have been the recipients of donated books, clothing, and food; they have been enrolled in healthcare programs and had healthcare screenings, and playgrounds have been built for their benefit.
 The main focus of the group Stand For Children has been education.
 The group has not been without controversy, and criticism has sometimes been directed at it for a perceived closeness to business ties, as well as its education policies.

 Stand For Children Day is observed next on Saturday, June 1st, 2019.
-It has always been observed annually on June 1st.
+It has been observed annually on June 1st since 1996.

 How to Observe